 Continuing with SPUR and Sharing Your Research

 Students must be in the College of Natural Resources at the time of application.
 Intended CNR students are not eligible until declared.
-Students must also have sophomore standing (at least 30 semester units completed) and a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
+Students must also have sophomore standing (completed 2 terms in attendance) and a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
 Students do not need to be declared in a major to apply.
 Transfer students are eligible to apply in their first semester.

 How to Select a Project

 Research opportunities for fall, spring, or summer projects initiated by a CNR faculty member will be available for viewing under the Find and Apply to a Faculty Project tab on the SPUR website at the beginning of each term.
 See the calendar for exact dates.
 All interested students are directed to visit faculty members during their office hours to discuss the research opportunities posted.
 Students may apply to up to three faculty-initiated projects per semester, but may work on only one project.

 Note: The process described below includes the spring/fall semester deadlines.
 Different deadlines apply to summer projects.

 Preparing and Submitting Your Application

 Available projects can be found under the Find and Apply to a Faculty Project tab.
 The following is required for each project you wish to apply to:

 - Personal Statement

 Unofficial transcripts can be accessed through Bear Facts.
 You may save as a PDF to upload with your application.
 Transfer students may upload unofficial transcripts from other academic institutions.